 Le paradis c'est ici

-At the beginning of 2019 I found the book ‘Slow Burn City’ by Rowan Moore in a second-hand bookstore in Antwerp.
-The way he writes about how gentrification is inextricably linked to degentrification has inspired me for this project.
-In my photoseries, I wanted to contrast capital with the transitory, by focusing on a variety of cities.
+At the beginning of 2019, I found the book ‘Slow Burn City’ by Rowan Moore in a second-hand bookstore in Antwerp.
+The explanation that Moore gives of how gentrification is inextricably linked to degentrification has inspired me for this project.
+In my photoseries, I aim to contrast capital with the transitory, focusing on a variety of cities.

-The first city I photographed was Charleroi, a city just below Brussels that is not abandoned, but empty.
-Everywhere you can clearly see that what once was, no longer is.
-But it is precisely in the remains of the withdrawn capital in which a certain beauty seems to appear.
+The first city I photographed was Charleroi, just below Brussels.
+It is not abandoned, but empty.
+Everywhere you can see that what once was, no longer is.
+It is precisely in the remains of the withdrawn capital, that a certain beauty seems to appear.
 After spending three days in Charleroi, I was so overwhelmed by everything I had seen that I decided to devote a project to the city itself.

 Architecture is shaped by human emotions and desires, but then forms a new setting for other developments.
-The connection that seems to exist between the living and the lifeless evokes the necessity of photography with me: it is always incomplete, or only complete because of the lives around it.
+The connection that seems to exist between the living and the lifeless evokes the necessity of photography: it is always incomplete, or only complete because of the lives around it.